DaveSkender/Stock.Indicators/CONTRIBUTING.md

 - Our backlog is [here](https://dev.azure.com/skender/Stock.Indicators/_boards/board/t/Stock.Indicators)
 - If you are adding a new indicator, the easiest way to do this is to copy the folder of an existing indicator and rename everything using the same naming conventions and taxonomy.
 - All new indicators should include unit tests.
-- Update the main README file if you're adding a new indicator, and the README file for the individual indicator.
+- Update the main `INDICATORS.md` file if you're adding a new indicator, and the `README.md` file for the individual indicator.
 This is our only user documentation.
 - Do not comingle multiple contributions.
 Please keep changes small and separate.

 ## Testing